anegg0/doc.palm.readthedocs/docs/HowTo/Deploy-using-Truffle.md

 ---
-Description: How to deploy a smart contract to the Palm network using Truffle.
+description: how to deploy a smart contract to the palm network using truffle.
 ---

 # Deploy using Truffle